nordic-institute/dynamic-discovery-client/README.md

 Customized implementation example:

-Please replace class starting with "Customized" by implementations extended from the aforementioned interfaces.It is not mandatory to have implementations for all the components (Locator, Reader, DNSLookup, Provider, Fetcher)
+Please replace classes starting with **"Customized"** by implementations extended from the aforementioned interfaces.It is not mandatory to have implementations for all the components (Locator, Reader, DNSLookup, Provider, Fetcher)

     DynamicDiscovery smpClient = DynamicDiscoveryBuilder.newInstance()
             .locator(new CustomizedBDXRLocator("acc.edelivery.tech.ec.europa.eu", new CustomizedDNSLookup()))